acsheller/AAML/Readme.md

-# Deep Reinforcement Learning using Graph Neural Networks for Kubernetes Scheduling.
+# A Comparative Analysis of Actor-Critic and Deep Q Network Methods Using Graph Neural Networks and Multi-Layer Perceptrons for Efficient Scheduling in Kubernetes Clusters

 ## Overview